chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

-the Historic Black Towns and Settlements Association advocate for funding and support for incorporated Black towns (three of which are shown in Figure 2) including Tuskegee, Alabama, Mound Bayou, Mississippi, and Rosewood and Eatonville, Florida, and western All-Black Towns in Oklahoma and Kansas.[^6] These towns still have substantial populations, are mapped, and often have politically sophisticated leaders.
+the Historic Black Towns and Settlements Association advocate for funding and support for incorporated Black towns (three of which are shown in Figure 2) including Tuskegee, Alabama, Mound Bayou, Mississippi, and Rosewood and Eatonville, Florida, and western All-Black Towns in Oklahoma and Kansas.[^6] Some of these towns still have substantial populations, are mapped, and often have politically sophisticated leaders.
 By contrast, FCs were often never officially incorporated, have small populations, and no official representation concerning land use issues decided in Texas on the city